-Jon Cofsky is a founding member of [whitepenny], a brand and digital strategy firm in Haddonfield, New Jersey.
+Jon Cofsky is the co-founder & creative director of Whitepenny, a brand and digital strategy firm in Haddonfield, New Jersey.
+As co-founder, Jon has helped grow the business over its 18-year history and its roster of local, national and global clients.
 As creative director, Jon helps determine the vision and direction of each client, driving the creation of the communication strategy and assets.

-Jon blogs about branding and digital strategy on [whitepenny]’s blog and tweets professionally @whitepenny.
-He lives in Haddonfield with his wife Abbey and their three boys, Will, Sam and Jake, and is a proud alumnus of Boston College.
+Jon lives in Haddonfield, New Jersey, with his wife Abbey and their three boys, Will, Sam and Jake, and is a proud alumnus of Boston College.

 Mark A. Filippell